-The site benefits from an impermeable pavement extended across pre-treatment storage areas, processing areas and the sites main access roads, therefore mud (and other debris) is unlikely to be tracked onto the road from inside the site.
-In addition to the provision of impermeable site surfaces the site has contracted mobile sweepers provided to remove any residue and other debris that could potentially be tracked onto the road from inside the site.
+The site benefits from an impermeable pavement extended across pre-treatment storage areas, processing areas and the sites main access roads; therefore mud and other debris are unlikely to be tracked onto the road from inside the site.
+In addition to the provision of impermeable site surfaces the site possess and /or contract mobile sweepers provided to remove any other debris that could potentially be tracked onto the road from inside the site.

 The access road to the site will be visually inspected on a regular basis.
 In the event that mud or debris is observed which is likely to have arisen from the site, action will be taken as soon as possible to resolve this issue.
+The sites use an appropriate contractor available to remove mud, dust and debris, on a regular scheduled basis (2-3 timed per week).

-Any abnormal event outside of day to day operations where the attendance of sweeping contractor is required, such as a specific load brought to site which has caused mud and debris, will be recorded in the site diary /log.
-(See also the site DEMP and EPP4.4).
+Any abnormal event outside of day to day operations where the increase in attendance of sweeping contractor is required, such as a specific load brought to site which has caused mud and debris (e.g. contaminated with construction waste), will be recorded in the site diary /log (EPP4.4).